For ServiceNow, Dynatrace offers:

 - Select Generate.

-Note: As a part of the above installation you need to install the following plugins:
+As a part of this installation, you need to install the following plugins:

 - Configuration Management for Scoped Apps (CMDB)